tetrateio/training/modules/traffic/resiliency/README.md

 ```

 Now you should see your accounts almost every time you refresh.
 In fact, we reduced the failure rate our users experience from ~50% to ~3%.

+> There is currently a [bug](https://github.com/istio/istio/issues/13705) in Istio where if you set fault injection AND retries then the retries do not take effect.
+If you set only one or the other then they work.

 We can also add outlier detection by adding a `DestinationRule` (more on those in later sections).
 However, in this case it is the entire service rather than individual service instances seeing the errors so it won’t help us!
 An example of how we would configure outlier detection is below.
 In it, a service instance will be ejected if it returns a 5xx on 5 consecutive attempts.
 It will only be allowed back in after 5 minutes multiplied by the number of times it has been ejected.